emilyJLin95/jekyll_workshop/README.md

 gem github-pages
 ```

-Your `Gemfile` may have something similar to this following screenshot; follow the instructions and uncomment `gem github-pages`.
+Your `Gemfile` may have something similar to this following screenshot; follow the instructions and uncomment `gem github-pages` in line 19.

 ![My Photo](./img/github-gem.png "Github gem")